Computable analogs of cardinal characteristics: Prediction and Rearrangement: Rearrangement

-\begin{proof}This is a direct result of Theorem \ref{schnorrimperturb} plus the fact that there is a Schnorr random which is not high.
+\begin{proof}This is a direct result of Theorem \ref{schnorrimperturb} plus the fact that there is a Schnorr Random which is hyperimmune free.
 In fact, there is a low ML-random, which we can see from the low basis theorem plus the existence of a universal ML-test.
 See e.g. \cite{niesbook} Theorem 1.8.37.\end{proof}

 \begin{corollary} There is an $X$ which is weakly imperturbable but not imperturbable.\end{corollary}